LeFauxMatt/CustomBush/README.md

 </tr>
 <tr>
 <td>DisplayName</td>
-<td>Mainly used for mod integration such as UI Info Suite 2 and Lookup Anything.</td>
+<td>Mainly used for mod integration such as UI Info Suite 2 and Lookup Anything.
+It's recommended that you append the word "Bush" in your localization if the crop is a bush.
+(There's really nothing limiting you from making non-bush items).</td>
 <td>Text</td>
 </tr>
 <tr>